kavonjon/langit-desktop/README.md

 ## Notice

 This is pre-production software and no warranty is provided in any way.
 User assumes full responsibility when using this software.
-Back up your data!
+Backup your data!

 ## Prerequisites

-Python 3.8
+Requires Python 3.7-3.8

 Tested mainly on Linux with Firefox